Guest Curated by Katherine Nolan

 MART Gallery, 190a Rathmines Road Lower, Dublin 6

-This Livestock is currently on hold, we will update this page and our social media with a new date later in the year
+This Livestock has been postponed. we will update this page and our social media with a new date later in the year

 Exhibition opening 7 March 2019